siriscmv/invite-management-docs/commands/config.md

 {% endtabs %}

 {% hint style="warning" %}
-Please use the [#set-as-template](context-menu-commands.md#set-as-template "mention") command for setting up join / leave message templates.
-It is much easier to use and also supports multi-line input.^
+Please use the [#set-as-template](commands/config.md#set-as-template "mention") command for setting up join / leave message templates.
+It is much easier to use and also supports multi-line input.
 {% endhint %}

 # `reset`